SWTOR-Slicers/WikiPedia/README.md

+## TORCommunity.com will be down for a few days (there was a server storage failure, so, it has to be rebuilt).
+As several of its tools are necessary for following our guides on Player Character and NPC recreation, we'll keep you updated on its reactivation.

 ### If your main interest is recreating your Player Characters or your favorite NPCs in [Blender](https://blender.org/), the popular, free 3D app, or use it as an intermediate step to bring them to other apps, we can direct you straight to [this guide on how to do it in the most automated, hassle free way so far](https://github.com/SWTOR-Slicers/WikiPedia/wiki/locating-swtor-characters-assets-automatically).

 ## Welcome to the SWTOR Slicers wiki!